-Principally, non-admitted insurance is not permitted in Liechtenstein.
-But as an EAA-member, Liechtenstein is required to implement all EU legal acts in the area of financial services into domestic law.
+In prinicple, non-admitted insurance is not permitted in Liechtenstein.
+However, as a member of the EAA, Liechtenstein is obligated to transpose all EU legal acts in the area of financial services into domestic law.
 The same legal framework conditions therefore apply in Liechtenstein as in other EU countries.
-As a result, Liechtenstein financial institutions enjoy direct access to the EU single market.
-They benefit from a system that allows providers of financial services, that are already licenced in the EEA, to offer their services in the other EEA-states without additional licencing requirements.
+As a result, Liechtenstein financial institutions have direct access to the EU single market.
+They benefit from a system that allows providers of financial services, that are already licenced in the EEA, to offer their services in the other EEA States without additional licensing requirements.

-So, pursuant to Article 11 VersAG insurance companies domiciled in another EEA-member state don't need a licence or authorisation, provided they fulfil the conditions set out in Article 112 et seqq.
-VersAG.
-However, when companies want to operate in Liechtenstein, they must inform the FMA about their intended insurance business.
+So, pursuant to Article 11 VersAG insurance companies domiciled in another EEA Member State don't need a licence or authorisation, provided they fulfil the conditions set out in Article 112 et seqq.
+VersAG (notification).